8 Things Teachers Do To Cause Boredom

 Regardless of what you’re trying to squeeze in by the end of the day, or how important it seems, the moment you notice heads wilting, you must make an adjustment.
 It’s never worth it to plow through.
 Sometimes all your students need is a moment to stretch their legs or say hello to a friend.
 Other times, you’ll simply move on to something else.

-The ability to concentrate over time is a critical and often-overlooked aspect of learning, and so pushing the time-on-task envelop is a good thing.
+The ability to concentrate over time is a critical and often-overlooked aspect of learning, and so pushing the time-on-task envelope is a good thing.

 But there is a fine line.